knapeczadam/software-engineering-github-actions/README.md

-# 🤖 Software Engineering – GitHub Actions Template
+# 🤖 Software Engineering – GitHub Actions

 This repository serves as a **template project** for the **GitHub Actions lecture** in the **Software Engineering** course at **DAE**.